 #1: Hand-Knit Corgi Sweater (Custom-Fit Comfort, Living Room Photo-Ready Style)

-This intermediate knitting project takes about 8 hours spread across a weekend.
-You’ll need 200 yards of worsted-weight yarn (one $12 skein works), size 8 knitting needles, and a tapestry needle for seaming.
-Measure your dog’s chest at the widest part (add 2 inches for comfort), length from collar to tail base, and neck circumference.
-The cable pattern creates stretchy ribbing that moves with your dog SO YOU CAN skip fussy closures WHICH MEANS getting them dressed takes 30 seconds instead of wrestling for five minutes.
+This intermediate knitting project takes about 8 hours over a weekend.
+It requires 200 yards worsted weight yarn (one $12 skein will do it), size 8 knitting needles and a tapestry needle for seaming.
+Measure your dog’s chest at its widest part (add 2 inches for comfort), length from collar to tail base and neck circumference.
+The cable pattern creates stretchy ribbing that moves with your dog, so you can skip fussy closures which means you can get your dog dressed in 30 seconds instead of five minutes.

-Pro tip: Choose yarn in colors you already wear—camel, navy, or charcoal means your dog matches your wardrobe for those candid coffee shop photos together.
+Pro tip: Choose yarn in colors that you might already be wearing: camel, navy, or charcoal so that your dog can match your wardrobe for those candid coffee shop selfies.

 📸 Photo credit: Instagram @corgi.kobi